Not sure if GBC Food Services is right for you?

 Potential Mitigations

-- It is imperative to contact a significant number of former franchisees from the list in Exhibit E to understand their reasons for leaving.
+- It is critical to contact a significant number of former franchisees from the list in Exhibit E to understand their reasons for leaving the system.

 Rapid System Growth